-NATO Secretary General meets the Prime Minister of Croatia
+NATO Secretary General meets the President of Czechia

 Source: NATO

-On Wednesday, 18 December 2024, NATO Secretary General Mark Rutte will meet the Prime Minister of Croatia, Mr Andrej Plenković, at NATO Headquarters, in Brussels.
+On Wednesday, 21 May 2025, the NATO Secretary General, Mr Mark Rutte, will receive the President of Czechia, Mr Petr Pavel, at NATO Headquarters, in Brussels.

 Media advisory

-+/-12:30 (CET) Official handshake between the Secretary General and the Prime Minister of Croatia
+13:00 (CEST) Official handshake between the Secretary General and the President of Czechia

 Media coverage

-• Media representatives with annual accreditation to NATO can attend the event in person.
+• Media representatives who have annual accreditation to NATO can attend the event in person.

 For more information: